 Tips for Reading with Young Children

-Have Fun: Use different voices, motions, facial expressions, songs, and props to bring the story to life.
+- Have fun!
+Use different voices, actions, facial expressions, songs, and props to bring the story to life.

-Snuggle Up: Hold your child in your lap or next to you.
-Include a favorite blanket, stuffed animal, or other comfort item.
+- Snuggle up.
+Hold your child closely in your lap or right next to you.
+Include a favorite blanket, stuffed toy, or other comfort item.

-Stay Flexible: It’s okay to skip pages, read back to front, just look at pictures, or not finish a book.
-You can also read aloud while your child plays with other toys.
+- Remain flexible.
+It’s okay to skip pages, read from back to front, just look at pictures, or not finish the book.

 - Be prepared.
 Keep books close at hand—throughout your home, in your diaper bag, in the car—so you can take advantage of even a few minutes of book sharing time.